 The Alfred State women's soccer team was well represented as the 2018 All-ACAA teams were announced this afternoon.
-Six Pioneers earned honors with Michayla Salatel (Geneseo) and Alison VanScoter (Arkport) leading the way.
-Salatel was named co-Player of the Year for the second consecutive season while VanScoter was named the Defensive Player of the Year.
-Joining Salatel and VanScoter on the 1st team was Carissa Pompa (Rochester/Mercy), Melissa Mineti (Livonia), and Madison Papaj (Holley) while Maggie Meyer (Red Creek) was a 2nd team selection.
+Six Pioneers earned honors with Michayla Salatel (Geneseo), Allison VanScoter (Arkport), and Madison Papaj (Holley) leading the way.
+Salatel was named co-Player of the Year for the second consecutive season, VanScoter was named the Defensive Player of the Year, and Papaj (Holley) was named co-Goalkeeper of the year.
+Joining Salatel, VanScoter, and Papaj on the 1st team were Carissa Pompa (Rochester/Mercy) and Melissa Mineti (Livonia) while Maggie Meyer (Red Creek) was a 2nd team selection.

 Salatel wrapped up her four-year career by leading the Pioneers in goals (15), points (35), and shots (92).
 She scored in 11 games this season and had three multi-goal games including recording a hat trick vs. Pitt Bradford.
 Four of her goals were game-winners and she finished her career with 42 goals.